vigu59/getting_cleaning_data_project/README.md

     * 'test/subject_test.txt': Subject identification 2947 records of subject
         Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+* General for training and test data set
     * 'features.txt': List of all features
+    * 'activity_labels.txt' Links the class labels with their activity name

-## How to generate the tidy data set ?
+### How to generate the tidy data set ?
 * 1 Copy in your workspace all the input files :
     * 'X_train.txt'
     * 'y_train.txt'